Can't Set author_id When Creating New Issue Through REST API

 Even if using Rest_api with an admin account I believe the author_id cannot be set as shown in create_issue request Rest_Issues where this parameter does not exist.

-#8 Updated by Jean-Philippe Lang about 7 years ago
+#8 Updated by Jean-Philippe Lang over 9 years ago

 User-Impersonation lets you make a API request as if it was done by another user.
 You should be able to use it to set the issue author to a different user.
 You just need to set the